GiangNguyenn/Group20_IIT_A3/README.md

-  WELLCOME TO OUR TEAM SHOWCASE!
+  WELLCOME TO OUR TEAM AND PROJECT SHOWCASE!

   Assignment 3 - Group 20 - Introduction to Information Technology - RMIT Vietnam - semester B